 These terms were selected to capture a comprehensive range of studies addressing explicit, implicit, and contextual forms of hate text-speech, including those using traditional ML models, deep learning architectures, hybrid frameworks, and linguistic feature-based methods.
 The combination of these keywords ensured the retrieval of articles focusing on model development, dataset construction, evaluation methods, and real-world deployment challenges.

-Fig. 1: The criteria for selection relevant literatures for the study
+Figure.
+1: The criteria for selection relevant literatures for the study

 3. Literature Review